InterExchange Camp USA Fees and Stipends

 Program supervision — InterExchange Camp USA will provide 24-hour support to all participants for the duration of the program, including post-camp travel time.

 Travel time after camp — Every participant who successfully completes his or her camp commitment is entitled to travel within the United States for up to thirty days (also known as the grace period).
 The latest any participant can remain in the U.S. is October 14.
 If participants are students, they should arrange to be home to start classes on time.

 Certificate of Completion — Upon request, InterExchange Camp USA provides confirmation of participation in and successful completion of the Camp USA program.

 U.S. Embassy Fee — The U.S. Embassy charges each participant a fee for processing the J-1 Visa.
 This fee varies country by country, and is approximately $160.

-Insurance — InterExchange Camp USA will provide insurance during the program dates listed on the DS-2019.
-Additional insurance can be purchased for $45 per month for travel during the 30 day grace period.
+Additional Insurance for Travel Periods — InterExchange Camp USA will provide insurance during the program dates listed on the DS-2019.
+Additional insurance or upgrading insurance plans can be purchased for for travel during the 30 day grace period.

 Airport pickup — See “Arrival assistance” above.

 Return transportation — Regardless of camp location, all participants are responsible for travel costs after camp.

 Flight changes — Tickets should be changeable and/or refundable, as participants may need to pay extra fees if they want to change their return flights later.
 If you are buying flights for the participants, please make sure they understand how to change their tickets before they come to the U.S. Participants are responsible for changing their flights far enough in advance to ensure they have flight dates and fares that they are satisfied with.